edouardfouche/edouardfouche.github.io/_posts/2017-05-09-Digital-Art-&-the-Knight's-Tour-Problem.markdown

 tour.draw(path=folder)
 ```

-This will save the following output in a .png file:
+This will draw the tour and save it in a .png file, such as this one:

 <br>
 ![img1](/img/knight/drawing.jpg){:class="img-responsive"}
 {:style="max-width: 400px; margin: auto"}
 <br>

 We can continue and find tours on boards with different dimensions.
-However, it is very unlikely to find twice the same tour, given that the starting position is picked randomly and ties are solved randomly.
+However, it is very unlikely to find twice the same tour, given that ties are solved randomly.
 For convenience, I provide a pair of functions to save and load a tour, so that you can use it later again:

 ```scala
 tour.save(output_folder) // The tour is saved simply in a file <hashcode>